4 Ways Tension is Holding Back Your Voice

-If you would like an exercise on the Mum sound that you can start practicing with, make sure you hit the button below (plus I'll be sending more goodies after that)!
+If you would like an exercise on the Mum sound that you can start practicing with, make sure you pop your details below (plus I'll be sending more goodies after that)!

 The other trick that the jaw plays on us is jutting forward, especially when we feel we're singing something difficult and need to work harder.